What is Trauma-Informed Therapy?

 Collaboration

-Therapy is a process we create together.
+Therapy is a process we co-create together.

 You are the expert on your own life.
 My role is to walk alongside you, bringing tools, curiosity, and support, while staying open to learning from your experience.